Supreme Commander

 Description official descriptions

 Three opposing sides - the Cybran Nation, the Aeon Illuminate and the United Earth Federation - have been fighting in the Infinite War all across the galaxy, spreading chaos and unrest.
-You are a Supreme Commander and you have to take one of the sides and put an end to this war.
+The player, as a Supreme Commander, takes one of the sides and put an end to this war.

 The Xbox 360 version has redesigned controls and HUD.
 The game uses circular controls to replace the many short-cuts and buttons.
 The right stick is used to zoom in or out quickly.
 It also includes new units, updated maps and two new multiplayer modes (King of the Hill - defend a strategic point, and Command Point - capture as many civilian buildings as possible), available to play over Xbox Live with four players simultaneously.